moul/doc.cloud.online.net/www/documentation/docs_public/contents/account/account_settings.md

 ### Account settings

-In your account section you can edit the following informations.
+In your account section you can edit the following information.

 - Avatar
 - Firstname